Holland Park School: School organisation

 In 1970, streaming was completely scrapped in favour of total egalitarianism.
-Another aspect of egalitarian thought was that many school traditions were dropped, and in the 1970s there were no awards for academic achievement, in order not to demoralise low achievers.
+Another aspect of egalitarian thought was that multiple school traditions were dropped, and in the 1970s there were no awards for academic achievement, in order not to demoralise low achievers.
 Derek Rushworth, who became head in 1971, nevertheless favoured high achievement in niche areas and himself continued to teach Latin to children who requested lessons.
 His motto was "Everyone should know about everything," and critics saw this as leading to a dumbing down of the curriculum.

 The theory was that poorly achieving students would perform better if not segregated but rather immersed in an equal learning environment.

-Loyalists of the egalitarian approach argue that the experiment was never given a proper chance: Holland Park was the only fully comprehensive school in a borough where middle class parents tended to favour private schools.
+Loyalists of the egalitarian approach argue that the experiment was never given a proper chance: Holland Park was the only fully comprehensive school in a borough where middle-class parents tended to favour private schools.
 Therefore, by definition, it was a sink school, and thus some argue that the comprehensive experiment was never fully realised.
 Critics counter that the school was on a downward spiral and "more of the same" would only have worsened the situation.
 They hold that the school's improved performance when it returned to more traditional values is evidence that the comprehensive experiment was doomed from the outset.

-This viewpoint differs from some experience in the mid-1960s when sixty or more fifth formers joined either the lower sixth on A-level studies, or another thirty joined 6G that represented students on retakes of O levels or additional O levels, or Technical studies.
+This viewpoint differs from some experience in the mid-1960s when sixty or more fifth formers joined either the lower sixth on A-level studies, or another thirty joined 6G that represented students on retakes of O levels or additional O levels, or technical studies.

 In 2021 more than 100 alumni signed a letter accusing the school of having an emotionally damaging environment.